Continuing Education Activity

-The radiological imaging studies like magnetic resonance imaging (MRI) and computed tomography scan (CT scan) have not proven to be adequate in diagnosing littoral cell angioma, given that it is difficult to differentiate from other splenic neoplasms like angiosarcomas, lymphomas, metastatic tumors on imaging.
+Radiological imaging studies such as magnetic resonance imaging (MRI) and computed tomography scan (CT scan) have not proven adequate in diagnosing littoral cell angioma, given that it is difficult to differentiate from other splenic neoplasms like angiosarcomas, lymphomas, metastatic tumors on imaging.
 Owing to the hemosiderin deposits in the tumor cells, hypodense lesions are visible on T1 and T2 weighted MRI images.
 Sonography evaluation is not helpful because of the variable findings of heterogeneous echotexture and no definite lesions.

 Treatment / Management

-Currently, splenectomy followed by long term follow up is the recommended treatment for LCA given its malignant potential.
-Since LCA can be associated with splenomegaly, performing a laparoscopic splenectomy (LS) can be a challenging task.
+Currently, splenectomy followed by long-term follow-up is the recommended treatment for LCA, given its malignant potential.
+Since LCA can be associated with splenomegaly, performing a laparoscopic splenectomy (LS) can be challenging.
 It should only be performed by an experienced surgeon with particular attention to prevent splenic capsule rupture and, consequently, any tumor cell dissemination.
 A study done by Cai et al. demonstrated that it is feasible and safe to do LS for patients with LCA.
-Conversion to hand-assisted laparoscopic splenectomy (HALS) or even open surgery, may be necessary when dealing with cases having extensive adhesions or massive splenomegaly, especially in patients with malignant tumors.
+Conversion to hand-assisted laparoscopic splenectomy (HALS) or even open surgery may be necessary when dealing with cases having extensive adhesions or massive splenomegaly, especially in patients with malignant tumors.

 The differential diagnosis includes other vascular neoplasms of the spleen, including splenic hemangioma, lymphangioma, hamartoma, angiosarcoma.
 The LCA can be differentiated from these lesions based on the histopathological and immunophenotyping findings, as detailed above.
 Imaging studies (MRI, CT scan, ultrasound) have not demonstrated usefulness in differentiating between these.